I-Am-Jakoby/PowerShell-for-Hackers/Functions/B64-img.md

 Using the Location parameter will determine if the file containing the base64 code is saved to the desktop or temp folder

+If no location is designated it will save it to the desktop by default

 ```
 function img-b64 {
 [CmdletBinding()]